raafat-hantoush/IH_RH_DA_FT_MAR_2022/Class_Materials/Final_Project/Readme.md

 - Select the algorithm, statistical methods or technical building blocks that could give the best results, most efficiently

 ### Rules
 - Team of two people is recommended and it is the maximum number allowed.
+An exception might be applied after the approval from the teaching team.
 - every team has 5 minutes presentation (unless if u have bonus) and 5 mins Q&A/feedback.
-- you should cme prepared with every project artifacts(notebooks, Tableau worksheets, etc) in case of some questions that needs clarifications.
+- you should come prepared with every project artifacts(notebooks, Tableau worksheets, etc) in case of some questions that needs clarifications.
 ---

 ## Datasets